 Speech-Language Pathology Post-Baccalaureate Program

-The post-baccalaureate program in communication sciences and disorders provides in-depth study of normal speech, language and hearing processes, and a background orientation to disorders of communication.
-The purpose of this non-degree granting program is to allow students who have completed a bachelor’s degree in another field of study to prepare for application to a graduate program in audiology or speech-language pathology.
+The post-baccalaureate program in communication sciences and disorders is a non-degree program.
+The post-bac course sequence provides in-depth study of normal speech, language and hearing processes, and a background orientation to disorders of communication.

 The post-baccalaureate sequence of courses include 27 semester hours of coursework that fulfill prerequisite requirements for application to Pacific University’s Master of Science in Speech-Language Pathology and those required by many other graduate programs in Audiology and Speech-Language Pathology.

-The entire speech-language pathology post-baccalaureate course sequence may be completed on-line or through registration in on-campus coursework.
+The entire speech-language pathology post-baccalaureate course sequence may be completed on-line or through on-campus courses on our Forest Grove campus.
+Additional information about the program is available in our frequently asked questions (FAQ).

 Prospective and current students should note that admission to graduate programs in audiology and speech-language pathology is highly competitive.
 We offer advising and support to students and both prospective and current students are strongly encouraged to contact individual graduate programs to verify needed pre-requisites and determine the extent to which they are likely to be a competitive applicant for that graduate program.
 Successful completion of the coursework offered through this post-baccalaureate program does not guarantee successful admission to graduate programs at Pacific University or any other graduate program nationally or internationally.